 |Out-of-box sync rule||Details|

 |In from AD||User Common Imports on-premises AD PwdLastSet attribute to Metaverse PwdLastSet attribute.|

 |Out of Azure AD||User Join Exports Metaverse PwdLastSet |

 attribute to Azure AD LastPasswordChangeTimestamp attribute.

-Per the following screen shot, you can see how the attribute flow is implemented in both synchronization rules by using the Azure AD Connect Synchronization Rules Editor:
+In the following screen shot, you can see how the attribute flow is implemented in both synchronization rules by using the Azure AD Connect Synchronization Rules Editor.